julianlam/nodebb-plugin-wp-s2member/README.md

-# Paid Memberships Pro Integration for NodeBB
+# s2Member Integration for NodeBB

 Requires Wordpress SSO to function.